Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime: Stability analysis

 The stability analysis is performed by first identifying the fixed points of the system, which are points at which $(\dot{\alpha}_\mathrm{r}, \dot{\alpha}_\mathrm{i}, \dot{\beta}_\mathrm{r}, \dot{\beta}_{\mathrm{i}}) = 0$.
 For our setup, this implies setting the right-hand side of the equations of motion given in Eqs.~\ref{si:eqsquadratures} to zero.
 We denote the solutions of the fixed points as $(\alpha_\mathrm{r}^*, \alpha_\mathrm{i}^*, \beta_\mathrm{r}^*, \beta_\mathrm{i}^*)$ for the cavity and mechanical mode, respectively.
 After determining the fixed points or equilibrium solutions, we compute the Jacobian matrix from the equations of motion (Eqs.~\ref{si:eqsquadratures}) as well to obtain the eigenvalues around each fixed point.
 These determine the stability of the given fixed point \cite{Strogatz-nonlin-dyn-chaos}.
 The Jacobian matrix for our setup is given by

 In our nonlinear system, there can be either one or three solutions for the fixed points depending on the detuning and input power.
 The stability of each fixed point is checked by evaluating the eigenvalues of the above Jacobian matrix at that point.
 If all the eigenvalues of the Jacobian matrix have a negative real part, the corresponding fixed point is stable.
 In all other cases, it is unstable.
+This is done using the code provided in the manuscript, which can be used to reproduce the stability diagrams obtained in Figure\,\ref{main:fig2:stability-dia}.